 How to Apply:

-Complete and submit Jefferson County's ERA Program application through Neighborly.
+Apply for the ERA Program for rent and utility assistance.
 The application works best in Google Chrome.

 The application will ask questions such as your address, contact information, landlord contact information, lease and utility information, and income-related questions.
 The application will ask for information on all household members (name, birthdate, Social Security Number, etc.).
 Applicants will need to upload the following: